samtx/samtx-dev/content/about.md

-# About Me
+---
+title: "About Me"
+---

-I'm a final year Ph.D. student at Texas A&M researching uncertainty quantification
+I'm a final year Ph.D. student at Texas A&M researching uncertainty quantification in coupled multidisciplinary systems.

+Here is a link to my [resume](/SamFriedmanResume.pdf).